4 Days in New York City: Detailed Itinerary + Map

 How to get around New York City

 I say this so often, but I will continue to say it over and over: use your feet and the subway.
 I’m serious about the subway.
+You’ll get where you want to go cheaper than Uber or taxis and of course much faster than walking (for the most part).

 If you go to New York City and don’t ride the subway does your trip even count?
 I don’t think so.
-You really need to do it, and honestly it is an easy and cheap way to get around the city while you’re there.
+You really need to do it, and honestly, it is an easy and cheap way to get around the city while you’re there.

+Using the subway in NYC should be a part of your trip experience.
+You’ll quickly get the hang of it.
 Yes, sometimes it smells bad and sometimes the trains aren’t running properly, but you really should try it.
 You can find subway maps on the MTA website.

 Taxis are a fine option for getting around New York City especially if you are going someplace that just doesn’t have an easy subway route or a nearby stop.